Debbie Abrahams MP (Oldham East and Saddleworth)

 Kevin Hollinrake MP (Thirsk and Malton)

-Kevin is a Conservative Party politician in the UK.
-He is the Member of Parliament for Thirsk and Malton, a huge rural seat in north Yorkshire, and is championing the puffin.
+Kevin Hollinrake is the Conservative Member of Parliament for Thirsk and Malton, a huge rural seat in north Yorkshire, and is championing the puffin.
 His constituency includes part of the North York Moors and a stretch of coastline; the economy is largely based on tourism and agriculture.
-Kevin has been appointed Parliamentary Private Secretary (PPS) to the Secretary of State for Environment, Food and Rural Affairs, The Rt Hon Michael Gove MP.
-Kevin is a vice chair of the All-Party Parliamentary Group on Bees.
+In Parliament, Kevin is a member of the Treasury Committee.

 “This iconic seabird is very special and very precious, and it’s wonderful that we can see it here, on the East Yorkshire coast.
 We should all be doing our utmost to protect it.
 I’m delighted to help the cause – and I think taking on this role is really going to impress my eight year old daughter, which is an added bonus.”View Species